Is Stomach Sleeping Safe During Pregnancy?

 Side sleeping (preferably the left) is safest for circulation and comfort.
 Learn more in: Transitioning to Side Sleeping.

 Stomach sleeping is safe early in pregnancy, but by the second trimester it’s no longer practical or recommended.
-The safest, most comfortable position is on your side, especially with pillow support.
-Whether you choose a full U-shaped pillow or a lighter, affordable J-shaped option, you’ll find side sleeping can be just as restful.
+The safest, most comfortable position is on your side, especially with proper pillow support.
+A U-shaped pregnancy pillow offers the most complete solution for transitioning away from stomach sleeping and keeping your body aligned through every stage of pregnancy.

 Want to learn more about pregnancy sleep positions?
 See our full guides on back sleeping and side sleeping.